thirstydigital/django-orm-fixtures/README.rst

-It can often be more convenient to use the ORM's ``get_or_create`` and ``update_or_create`` methods to load data than traditional fixtures, which include hard coded primary keys or can only be used with models that support natural keys, and don't support dynamic or conditional data.
+It can often be more convenient to use the ORM's ``get_or_create`` and ``update_or_create`` methods to load data than traditional fixtures, which include hard coded primary keys or require models that support natural keys, and don't support dynamic or conditional data.

 This app provides a management command that loads the named "ORM fixtures" for each installed app.
 If no fixtures are named, the labels for all installed apps